rocky-linux/documentation/docs/books/incus_server/07-configurations.md

       Packets sent: 0
 ```

-Good information is there, from the profiles applied, to the memory in use, disk space in use, and more.
+There is good information from the profiles applied to the memory, disk space in use, and more.

 ## A word about configuration and some options

-By default, Incus will assign the required system memory, disk space, CPU cores, and other resources, to the container.
+Incus will assign the required system memory, disk space, CPU cores, and other resources to the container by default.
 But what if you want to be more specific?
-That is totally possible.
+That is possible.

 There are trade-offs to doing this.
-For instance, if you assign system memory and the container does not use it all, you have kept it from another container that might actually need it.
-The reverse can happen too.
+For instance, if you assign system memory and the container does not use it all, you have kept it from another container that might need it.
+The reverse can happen, too.
 If a container wants to use more than its share of memory, it can keep other containers from getting enough, thereby pinching their performance.

-Just remember that every action you make to configure a container _can_ have negative effects somewhere else.
+Just remember that every action you make to configure a container _can_ have adverse effects somewhere else.

 Rather than run through all of the options for configuration, use the tab auto-complete to see the options available: